Update 11 April 2024 – Legislation has been amended

 Pipeline Licence (PL)

-The Petroleum and Geothermal Energy Act 2000 provides for the granting of pipeline licences (PLs) for the purpose of constructing and operating a transmission pipeline for carrying a regulated substance (as defined in the Act).
+The Energy Resources Act 2000 provides for the granting of pipeline licences (PLs) for the purpose of constructing and operating a transmission pipeline for carrying a regulated substance (as defined in the Act).
 A PL can be held for a term of 21 years with rights of renewal.

 Preliminary and Speculative Survey Licences (PSL and SSL)